 When I heard this line from a podcast it was such an A-Ha moment!
 It’s been said time and time again.
 You can’t pour from an empty cup, so please take care of yourself boo!

-Of course, I’m hoping it does not take a moment of extreme burnout for us to remember to take care of ourselves physically, spiritually, and mentally.
+Of course, I’m hoping it does not take a moment of extreme burnout for us to remember how important our own self-care is and to take care of ourselves physically, spiritually, and mentally.
 I’m sharing a few “cup fillers” that helped me throughout the past school year!

-2. Assess the company you keep (bear with me).
+2. Self Care Tip: Assess the company you keep (bear with me).